tldr-pages/tldr/pages/linux/autopkgtest.md

 `autopkgtest --test-name={{test_name}} -- {{null}}`

-- Download and build a specific package, then run all tests:
+- Download and build a specific package with `apt-get`, then run all tests:

 `autopkgtest {{package}} -- null`